adrocx/metacrafters-advanced-module1/README.md

 Chain ID: 2965

 Deploy these contracts to your Avalanche EVM subnet after setting it up.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.17" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.
+Make sure the "Compiler" option is set to "0.8.17" (or another compatible version), and then click on the "Compile ADROCX.sol" button.

 After we compile the contract, we connect our  Metamask wallet to the Remix IDE.

 Next, we change the environment to Injected Provider.

 Once the contract is deployed, you can interact with it to mint, burn, transfer tokens.

 Upon interacting with the aim_and_shoot function, you will find that the 'lives' is decremented by 1.